thingsiplay/tochd/README.md

 # Additional notes, workarounds and quirks

-If you forcefully terminate the script while working, then unfinished files and especially temporary folders cannot be removed anymore.
+If you forcefully terminate the entire script while working, then unfinished files and especially temporary folders cannot be removed anymore.
 These files and folders can take up huge amount of space!
-Temporary folders are hidden starting with a dot "." in the name, followed by the name of archive and some random characters added.
-Make sure these files are deleted, in case you forcefully terminate the script.
+Temporary folders are hidden starting with a dot "." in the name, followed by the name of archive and some random characters.
+Make sure these files are deleted.
+The regular `Ctrl+c` to abort current job is *not* a forced termination of script (unless option `-E` is in effect).

 Some archives contain multiple folders, each with ISO files of same name.
 These are usually intended to copy and overwrite files in a main folder as a meaning